Mark Edwards (actor)

 Mark Edwards (born 1942) is an Australian actor best known for his appearances in British horror films of the early 1970s.

-He was cast as Cassio in a production of Othello at the Old Tote.
-He studied at Bristol in the mid 1960s then moved to England and was in steady work.
+He was cast as Cassio in a production of Othello at the Old Tote in 1965.

+He studied in Bristol, England in the mid 1960s then moved to England and was in steady work.
+His best known credit was in Blood from the Mummy's Tomb.

-He moved back to Australia in the mid 1970s.
+Edwards moved back to Australia in the mid 1970s.